 All charges will be put on your key to the world card, so no need for cash while you are onboard, however, you might want some cash for the final night if you want to add an additional tip to your waiters and room stewards.

-Disney cruises have laundry pickup and dry cleaning (it’s a bit pricey), but there also is a laundry room with washers and dryers, detergent and ironing equipment.
+Disney cruises have laundry pick up and dry cleaning (it’s actually quite reasonable), but there also is a laundry room with washers and dryers, detergent and ironing equipment.

 Take Lots of Photos

 (ALERT!
 OBVIOUS TIP) Make sure to take photos of the specially themed nights, they are so great we still have some displayed in our house from years ago

 Purchase Pictures before the Final night and Final morning –

 It gets crazy on that final night and debarkation day onboard the cruise.
 So, what we do is check out our pictures on the morning of the final full day (not disembarkation day) This will save you at least an hour.
 (You can actually now pre-purchase your pictures before you board)

 Castaway Cay is always my favorite port.
 The incredible beaches, the bike rides around the island, water slides and the character dance parties are a must do for our family.
 Here are our best Disney Cruise tips to enjoy Castaway Cay